ShaniVahav/Editing-graphs/README.md

 ## GUI
 In the graphical interface we created a menu with 4 buttons:

-First button - "Save / Load" - clicking on it leads to a screen where two buttons appear, of loading or saving Jason file only!
+First button - "Save / Load" - clicking on it leads to a screen where two buttons appear, of loading or saving Json file only!
 After pressing one of the buttons, you must access the terminal.

 Second button - "Edit" - clicking on it leads to a screen where two buttons, node and Edge, appear, clicking on each of them will lead you to different actions of adding / missing the same item.